WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 The address of the anonset CoinJoin output must not be linked to your input, and thus it is [cryptographically blinded](https://en.wikipedia.org/wiki/Blind_signature) to incomprehensible cypher-text.
 Since the change output can be easily linked to your input with CoinJoin sudoku [reference missing], this address is not blinded, but sent in clear-text.

-Wasabi wallet generates a new tor identity [reference missing] called Alice, she is like a separate entity, and for every round you use a new Alice who is not linked to any previous connection.
+Wasabi wallet generates a new tor identity [reference missing] called **Alice**, she is like a separate entity, and for every round you use a new Alice who is not linked to any previous connection.
-With Alice, you send some information to the Wasabi coordinator server: [i] the input coin that you want to register, together with the input proof signature; [ii] the clear text change address; and [iii] the blinded anonset CoinJoin output.
+With Alice, you send some information to the Wasabi coordinator server:

+* The input coin that you want to register, together with the input proof signature.
+* The clear text change address.
+* The blinded anonset CoinJoin output.

-The Wasabi coordinator now verifies that: [i] there is still room for more peers on this CoinJoin; [ii] the blinded output has never been registered before; [iii] each input has not been registered before, is not banned, is unspent, and that the input proof is valid; and [iv] that the sum value of inputs is higher than the minimum required value of 0.1 bitcoin.
+The Wasabi coordinator now verifies that:

+* There is still room for more peers on this CoinJoin.
+* The blinded output has never been registered before.
+* Each input has not been registered before, is not banned, is unspent, and that the input proof is valid.
+* That the sum value of inputs is higher than the minimum required value of 0.1 bitcoin.

 Only when all these checks are valid does the coordinator sign the blinded output.
 He does not know the address that he is signing, because it is blinded.
 This signature is proof that the coordinator has verified that Alice is not cheating.